 Of the nine that tested positive for celiac disease, only two of them had gastrointestinal symptoms.

-Researchers concluded that patients with celiac disease exhibit an increased prevalence of geographic tongue, and a “clinical oral examination should be considered a diagnostic tool, especially in atypical or silent forms of celiac disease, since it may contribute to provide an early diagnosis.”
+Researchers concluded that patients with celiac disease exhibit an increased prevalence of geographic tongue, and a “clinical oral examination should be considered a diagnostic tool, especially in atypical or silent forms of celiac disease, since it may contribute to providing an early diagnosis.”

 This is why celiac disease symptoms often present themselves in non-classical disorders (non-digestive disorders) such as migraines, skin conditions, joint pain, and, you guessed it, geographic tongue.

 Since I was a young adult, I recall having bouts of geographic tongue.
-The “outbreaks” would come here and there, and I asked every doctor and dentist I could if they knew what was “wrong” with my tongue.
+The “outbreaks” would come here and there, and I asked every doctor and dentist I visited if they knew what was “wrong” with my tongue.

 Each doctor and dentist reassured me nothing was “wrong” and that this was a benign condition with an unknown cause.
 I took this information at face value my whole life!

-Here is what my tongue looks like when I have a geographic tongue “outbreak”:
+Below is a picture of what my tongue looks like when I have a geographic tongue “outbreak” – it’s super embarrassing, but I’m sharing this to make sure you know you are not alone!

-However, after I was diagnosed with celiac disease in 2012, and I implemented a strict gluten-free diet, my annoying geographic tongue “outbreaks” began to dissipate.
+However, after I was diagnosed with celiac disease in 2012 and I implemented a strict gluten-free diet, my annoying geographic tongue “outbreaks” began to dissipate.

 What To Do If You Have Geographic Tongue